-Students are held responsible for being on time to classes.
+Students are expected rto be on time to classes.

 1. Teachers will consider punctuality in class to be a certain percentage of the participation grade.